Is there anything I can do about the unbearable smell coming from the neighbouring apartment?

 But if the tenancy agreement was signed after October 17, 2018, that changes things.
 Here, unless the agreement specifically says no tobacco or cannabis, smoking cannabis is allowed (as long as it doesn’t affect the rights of other residents to quiet enjoyment of their homes).

 Tenants who have been prescribed medical cannabis may be able to consume it inside their rental unit because people with disabilities have a right to use medication that supports their health and well-being.
 A landlord has a duty to accommodate them; if they don’t, they could be violating BC’s Human Rights Code.

 At the same time, medical cannabis smokers can’t violate other residents’ rights to quiet enjoyment of their homes by smoking in common areas or possibly even their units.
 Especially where those other residents have a medical issue as well.

 What you can do

 If your neighbour is breaking the rental agreement or the law, you can take legal action.
 To start, though, you can write a letter to the landlord.
-The Tenant Resource and Advisory Centre (TRAC) has a template letter you can use.
+The Tenant Resource & Advisory Centre (TRAC) has a template letter you can use.
+See their letter on loss of quiet enjoyment.
 Smoke-Free Housing BC also has information about writing a complaint letter.
 In your letter, you can explain how your right to quiet enjoyment of your space has been affected.